jinghuazhao/Caprion/README.md

 ## Mirror of SRCF

-There are available in two ways.
+There are available in two ways, both from the following directory:

+`/rds/project/rds-zuZwCZMsS0w/Caprion_proteomics/analysis/srcf`

 ## File exploration